super-fun-surf/winery-sales/README.md

 ## Mailer
 * All mail is sent using the MailGun API
 * The mailer view is located in the views folder in user_email/
-* The view is rendered via render_to_string inside of "send_user_activation_mail" function located in controllers/concerns/user_mailgun.rb
+* The view is rendered via render_to_string inside of the function  "send_user_activation_mail" located in controllers/concerns/user_mailgun.rb